sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 The script may be modified as needed and executed again.
 Using EEGLAB graphical interface and saving command history is a simple way to learn to write EEG analysis scripts.
-Now, to process another dataset using the same commands you used for processing the current dataset, try closing the current Matlab session.
-Then restart Matlab, load the script *doitagain.m*, modify the dataset's name (use one of your own for example) and run the script again.
+Now, to process another dataset using the same commands you used for processing the current dataset, try closing the current MATLAB session.
+Then restart MATLAB, load the script *doitagain.m*, modify the dataset's name (use one of your own for example) and run the script again.